thundermoose/blixt-test/README.md

 Blixt-test has the following requirements:
 - Posix compliant system.
 Blixt-test uses Posix library features to handle multiprocessing and pipelining.
-- Blixt-test has only been tested with g++, but might also work with clang
+- Blixt-test has only been tested with g++, but might also work with clang.
 - For documentation Blixt-test uses doxygen.

 ## Installation